The Author

 That is why our websites also employ the use of drag-and-drop technology.
 Our theme’s “website builders” allow the over-committed staffer or time-constrained volunteer to develop a new page or post by just sliding content into place.
 Then it’s just a matter of applying your SEO and publishing.
 (Although Gutenberg has come a long way to assist in this regard, it still falls short.)

-Although WordPress is extremely user-friendly, can anyone just delve into their more complicated WordPress website and quickly figure out what all the options do and how to use them properly–even with the drag-and-drop interface?
-No, that would be unlikely.
-Just like with any other software or application one is not familiar with, the learning curve can be high depending on what they plan to do with it–or how their webmaster has created their website.
-Certainly, for general page and post creation and editing, WP is intuitive, with only a superficial understanding of the system’s Dashboard and styling tools.
+Can a person easily understand the functions of a complex WordPress website and effectively use them, even with the drag-and-drop interface?
+That would be unlikely.
+Learning to use new software or applications can be challenging, especially if the website is complex or the user has little experience with it.
+Certainly, for general page and post creation and editing, you should have no problems.
+WP is intuitive; with only a superficial understanding of the system’s Dashboard and styling tools, you’ll be able to get to work.
 But, then there are general maintenance requirements and site configurations that will challenge even the more tech-savvy staffer.
 These include:

 Does this mean that the organization should employ someone on staff with advanced website skills such as a professional webmaster?
-In most cases, no. Having one of your current staffers or dedicated volunteers, who has a comfortable understanding of WordPress, should be enough to keep the site’s overall content updated and users managed.
+In most cases, no. One of your staff who knows WordPress well should be able to update the site’s content and manage users.

-That said, the organization really should utilize the skills of a website maintenance professional (WMP) on a specified time per-month, or on an as-needed basis.
+That said, the organization really should utilize the skills of a website maintenance professional (WMP) at a specified time per month, or on an as-needed basis.
 (And if your chosen WMP has nonprofit experience, the better.)
-It will be the job of this WMP not only to maintain the functioning of the website, but also to peer review content and make suggestions.
+It will be the job of this WMP not only to maintain the functioning of the website but also to peer-review content and make suggestions.

 This sort of recurring maintenance is usually facilitated through a standard maintenance service program.